 Pavel Tretyakov (1832-1898)

 Arguably the greatest-ever collector of Russian art, Pavel Tretyakov initially collected European works before specializing in paintings by Russian artists.
 A wealthy merchant and industrialist, he made a fortune from textiles and spent much of it on his art collection.
 Almost from the very beginning, his patronage was guided by his ultimate aim of establishing a national museum of art.
 As a result, he bought a wide variety of works representing all the painting genres, and the major movements of modern art, commissioning many modern artists to produce works especially for the collection.
 In 1874, he founded a gallery to house his collection, which opened to the public next door to his Moscow mansion.
 In 1892, he donated both the gallery and the mansion (together with his and his brother's art collections) to the city of Moscow.
 Following the 1917 Bolshevik Revolution, the institution was taken over by the new State and renamed the Tretyakov Gallery.
 In addition to its outstanding assembly of 18th-, 19th-, and 20th-century Russian artworks, the Tretyakov contains the world's finest collection of Russian icons (c.1600-1800) - a fitting legacy from perhaps the greatest arts patron of Russia.
-Other great Russian collectors include Sergei Shchukin (1854-1936), patron of Matisse, and Ivan Morozov (1871-1921), who collected Cezanne, Bonnard and other modern French artists.
+Other great Russian art collectors and patrons include Savva Mamontov (1841-1918), Sergei Shchukin (1854-1936), patron of Matisse, and Ivan Morozov (1871-1921), who collected Cezanne, Bonnard and other modern French artists.

 Paul Durand-Ruel (1831-1922)

 Isabella Stewart Gardner (1840-1924)

 First modern dealer in Paris.

 Founder of the Whitney Museum.

 Collector, Impressionist paintings.